 Most websites still using Flash haven’t been updated in a very long time.
 “Flash was created during the PC era — for PCs and mice,” according to Steve Jobs.
-In 2010, Jobs admitted that Adobe Flash needed to die and that Apple would not be supporting the software.
+In 2010, Jobs admitted that Adobe Flash needed to die and that Apple would not be supporting it.
 Apple users haven’t been using Flash for some time now, which is why Adobe plans to kill it at the end of 2020.
 The web will be a safer place without it.

 Here are several reasons why you shouldn’t be using Flash:

-3. You are required to install a Flash player to view interactive content which is most likely not going to happen with users today.
+3. You are required to install a Flash player to view interactive content, which is most likely not going to happen with users today.

 Badie Designs strives to stay at the forefront of design and marketing practices because technology has changed the way consumers view products and services.
-Contact Badie Designs to learn how we can improve your website.
+Contact Badie Designs to learn about how we can improve your website.